 Challenges for monocular geometry and texture recovery of vehicles mainly arise from the difficulties in inferring the invisible texture conditioned on only visible pixels while handling various vehicle shapes.
 Additionally, in real-world street environments, reconstruction methods are also expected to offset the adverse impact of complicated lighting conditions (e.g., strong sunlight and shadows) and diverse materials (e.g., transparent or reflective non-Lambertian surfaces).
 That said, the shape and appearance of vehicles are not completely arbitrary.
 Our key insight is that those challenges can be addressed with the prior knowledge from vehicle models, especially the part semantics.
 Therefore, we seek to find a method that is a) aware of the underlying semantics of vehicles, and b) flexible enough to recover various geometric structures and texture patterns.

-In the past two years, deep implicit functions (DIFs), which model 3D shapes using continuous functions in 3D space, have been proven to be powerful in representing complex geometric structure and fine details~\cite{Park2019DeepSDF,Mescheder2019Occupancy}.
-Texture fields (TF)~\cite{Oechsle2019Texture} and PIFu~\cite{2020PIFu} take a step further by representing mesh texture with implicit functions and estimating 3D point color conditioned on the input image.
-In order to represent texture in an implicit manner, both TF and PIFu diffuse the surface texture into 3D space.
+Recently, deep implicit functions (DIFs), which model 3D shapes using continuous functions in 3D space, have been proven powerful in representing complex geometric structures~\cite{Park2019DeepSDF,Mescheder2019Occupancy}.
+Texture fields (TF)~\cite{Oechsle2019Texture} and PIFu~\cite{2020PIFu} took a step further by representing mesh texture with implicit functions and estimating point color conditioned on the input image.
+To do so, both TF and PIFu diffuse the surface color into the 3D space.
 However, it remains physically unclear how to define and interpret the color value off the surface.
-What's worse, geometry and texture are never fully disentangled in either PIFu or TF, as they rely on the location of surface to diffuse the color into the 3D space, making it difficult to incorporate semantic constraints.
+What's worse, geometry and texture are not fully disentangled in either PIFu or TF, as they rely on the location of surface to diffuse the color into the 3D space, making it difficult to incorporate semantic constraints.